Menditect/documentation/docs/Teststep/4-retrieve.md

 **Option 1:**

 - Navigate to the Test Suite and select the Test Case that you want to create a Teststep in.
-- Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep that returns the object that you want to retrieve, and choose "<i class="fal fa-plus-circle"></i> Retrieve output".
+- Click on the <i class="fas fa-ellipsis"></i> button on the Teststep that returns the object that you want to retrieve, and choose "<i class="fal fa-plus-circle"></i> Retrieve output".

 **Option 2:**